nyu-distributed-systems/sp25-lab1-code/README.md

   the documentation in a formatted manner do the following:

   ```
   > # Go to the apps/lab1 directory
   >
   > mix docs # This will build your docs
   >
-> # Now if you go to build/index.html you will have you
+  > # Now if you go to build/index.html you will have your

-    # code laid out in pretty HTML.
+    # documentation laid out in pretty HTML.
   ```

 * We also specify the arguments and return value of the function using the